 What is MVC?

-MVC is an architectural software design pattern that is used for developing interactive applications where there would be user interaction involved and based on the user interaction some event handling has occurred.
+MVC is an architectural software design pattern that is used for developing interactive applications where their user interaction is involved and based on the user interaction some event handling has occurred.
 It is not only used for web-based applications but it can also be used for Desktop or mobile-based applications where there are user interactions involved.

-MVC design pattern was introduced in the 1970s that basically divides an application into 3 major components such as Model, View, and Controller.
-The main objective of the MVC design pattern is the separation of concerns, it means the domain model and business logic are separated from the user interface (i.e. view).
-Thus, maintenance and testing of the application become simpler and easier.
+MVC design pattern was introduced in the 1970s that basically divides an application into 3 major components as Model, View, and Controller.
+The main objective of the MVC design pattern is the separation of concerns (codes), which means the domain model and business logic are separated from the user interface (i.e. view).
+As a result, maintenance and testing of the application become simpler and easier.

 How does the MVC Design Pattern work in ASP.NET MVC Application?

-Let us understand how does the MVC Design Pattern work in ASP.NET MVC application with an example.
-Let say to display the student details in a web page as shown in the below image.
+Let us understand how does the MVC Design Pattern work in the ASP.NET MVC application with an example.
+Let say we want to display the student details on a web page as shown in the below image.

-The controller is the component in the ASP.NET MVC application that actually receives the incoming HTTP request and then handle that request.
+The controller is the component in the ASP.NET MVC application that actually receives the incoming HTTP request and then handles that request.
 In order to handle the incoming HTTP request, the controller does several things are as follows.

-The controller creates the model object if that is required by a view.
-The model is the component in MVC design which contains a set of classes to represent the domain data or business data as well as logic to manage the data.
+- The controller creates the model object that is required by a view.
+The model is the component in the MVC design pattern that contains a set of classes to represent the domain data or business data as well as logic to manage the data.

-In the MVC, the one and only responsibility of a view to display the model data.
-So, the responsibility of view is to generate the necessary HTML in order to render the model data.
-Once the HTML is generated by the view, then that HTML is then sent to the client who initially made the request.
+- In the MVC Design Pattern, the one and only responsibility of a view is to display the model data.
+So, the responsibility of a view is to generate the necessary HTML which will render the model data or business data.
+Once the HTML is generated by the view, then that HTML is then sent to the client via the controller who initially made the request.

 Now, I hope you understand the basic idea of the MVC Design Pattern.
 Let us discuss each of the components of the MVC design pattern in detail by comparing it with our example.

 So in short, a Model: